-The Artix J2EE Connector can be configured to support J2EE authentication for inbound communications.
+Overview The Artix J2EE Connector can be configured to support J2EE authentication for inbound communications.
 The username and password propagated with a Web service request can be used to authenticate against the J2EE application server before the request is dispatched to the EJB.
 The principal identified by the propagated username and password pair must correspond to a J2EE user that has sufficient privileges to execute the requested operation on the EJB.

-This section gives a high-level overview of how the Artix J2EE Connector inbound security works.
-The following topics are covered:

-- Exposing a J2EE application as a Web service

-- Graphical representation

-- Scenario description

-- How it works

-Exposing a J2EE application as a Web service

-To understand how the Artix J2EE Connector supports inbound security, you must first understand how the Artix J2EE Connector exposes a J2EE application as a Web service.
-For details, see "Exposing a J2EE Application as a Web Service" on page 59.
+In this section This section gives a high-level overview of how the Artix J2EE Connector inbound security works.
+The following topics are covered: Exposing a J2EE application as a Web service Graphical representation Scenario description How it works Exposing a J2EE application as a Web service To understand how the Artix J2EE Connector supports inbound security, you must first understand how the Artix J2EE Connector exposes a J2EE application as a Web service.
+For details, see "Exposing a J2EE Application as a Web Service" on page 53.